MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

         bool IsSecure { get; set; };

         // List of origins that are allowed to issue requests with the custom scheme.
-        // Except origins with this same custom scheme, which is always allowed, and no-origin requests,
+        // Except origins with this same custom scheme, which are always allowed,
         // the origin of any request (requests that have the
         // [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin?msclkid=f7147fe3a64711ecbcde6eb3114a9946)) to the custom scheme URL
         // needs to be in this list.
+No-origin requests are requests that do not have an Origin header,
+        // such as link navigations, embedded images and are always allowed.
-Note that cross-origin restrictions still apply.
+        // Note that cross-origin restrictions still apply.
+        // If the list is empty, no cross-origin request to this scheme is allowed.
         // Origins are specified as a string in the format of scheme://host:port.
         // The origins are string pattern matched with `*` (matches 0 or more characters)
         // and `?` (matches 0 or 1 character) wildcards
         // just like the URI matching in the [AddWebResourceRequestedFilter API](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2.addwebresourcerequestedfilter?msclkid=33bd40dda64d11ec9390310f4f42d68a&view=webview2-dotnet-1.0.1150.38).
         // For example, "http://*.example.com:80".
-        // Any origin from the custom scheme itself is always allowed.
-If the
-        // list is empty, no other origin except origins from same scheme are allowed.
         IList<String> AllowedOrigins { get; };
     }